FusionAuth/fusionauth-site/site/_posts/2020-10-15-hotspot-authentication-with-fusionauth.md

 ip route
 ```

-Use the the appropriate parameters, paying attention to the fact that for the interfaces which were in DHCP before a system restart, you will have the route but then it will disappear when the system is configured with the static IP and restarted.
+Use the appropriate parameters, paying attention to the fact that for the interfaces which were in DHCP before a system restart, you will have the route but then it will disappear when the system is configured with the static IP and restarted.

 Enable ipv4 packet forwarding: